Bounded-confidence opinion models with random-time interactions: Single-process BCMs

 \subsection{Exact and approximate dynamics of the expected opinions}

 Let ${\bm x}(t) = (x_1(t),\ldots,x_N(t)) \in \mathbb{R}^N$ be the time-dependent opinion vector of the single-process BCM \eqref{eq: HK-random} or \eqref{eq: DW-random}.
 The randomness in $\bm x(t)$ arises from the interaction times, the selection of edges in the asynchronous-update model \eqref{eq: DW-random}, and potentially random initial opinions.
 These three sources of randomness are independent of each other.
 In the rest of this section, we fix the initial opinion vector $\bm x_0$ and investigate how the other two sources of randomness influence the dynamics of the expected opinions.
-We also examine how the WTDs influence the dynamics of the expected opinions in single-process BCMs with the synchronous update rule \eqref{eq: HK-random} and the asynchronous update rule \eqref{eq: DW-random}.
+We also examine how the choice of ITD influences the dynamics of the expected opinions in single-process BCMs with the synchronous update rule \eqref{eq: HK-random} and the asynchronous update rule \eqref{eq: DW-random}.